avardaan/piano-iOS/README.md

   1. Option to play both major and minor Arpeggios and Chords by only pressing the root note
   2. Determine the interval between each note in the arpeggio
   3. Play 3 or 6 note arpeggios
   4. Choose a key and hide and/or mute all notes that are not in the key.
-This way, if you improvise you'll never play a wrong note!
+This way, you'll never play a wrong note while improvising!

 Code is heavily commented for anyone who wants to build something similar or on top of my app.
-Feel free to contact me and ask questions about how I implemented features or anything else!
+Feel free to contact me and ask questions :)